Eastern rat snake: Behavior and ecology

 The eastern rat snake is primarily active at night during the summer, and diurnal in the spring and fall.
 It is a terrestrial burrower and an excellent climber, and it may enter water.
-It is found under rocks and boards, and in trees under bark and within knot holes and palm fronds.
-The snake is a constrictor, and adults eat mainly endotherms while young eat mainly ectotherms.
+It is found under rocks and boards, and in trees under bark and within knotholes and palm fronds.
+Eastern rat snakes have been found using water-filled cavities in trees, with many using the cavities at the same time.
+Gravid females were also four times more likely to use the water cavities than non-gravid females or male ratsnakes.
+Gravid females prefer edge habitat more extensively than males and non-gravid females, this is because of the need for gravid females to retain higher body temperature.
+The snake is a constrictor, and adults eat mainly endotherms, while young eat mainly ectotherms.
 The diet includes rodents, lizards, frogs, and birds and their eggs.
 The snakes can also eat young chickens and chicks, hence the common name chicken snake.

 Rat snakes are most vulnerable to predators as juveniles.
-Predators of P. alleghaniensis include hawks (Buteo spp.), great horned owls (Bubo virginianus), foxes, raccoons, and domestic cats.
+Predators of P. quadrivittatus include hawks (Buteo spp.), great horned owls (Bubo virginianus), foxes, raccoons, and domestic cats.
 Adult eastern rat snakes have few known predators other than humans.
 When frightened, a rat snake will freeze.
 If harassed, it will produce a foul-smelling musk to deter predators.
 If provoked further, it may coil, shake its tail, and snap at its attacker.

 Eastern rat snakes hibernate during the winter underground or in deep crevices.
 They may congregate in the same dens with other species of snakes, such as copperheads (Agkistrodon contortrix), eastern racers (Coluber constrictor) and timber rattlesnakes (Crotalus horridus).
-In Northern climes, the snakes are active from late April to October and mate in May or June.
-It is active earlier in the South.
+In northern climes, the snakes are active from late April to October and mate in May or June.
+They are active earlier in the south.

 Reproduction

-Eastern rat snakes reach sexual maturity in their fourth year.
-The snakes start to breed in May and June, earlier in the South.
-Males approach females to initiate breeding and may combat other males before breeding.
-About five weeks after mating, the female lays 5 to 27 eggs in hollow standing and fallen trees, compost and mulch heaps, sawdust piles, and decomposing logs.
+Eastern rat snakes are oviparous, and gaining nutrients for eggs is facilitated by the female maintaining her body temperature.
+They reach sexual maturity in their fourth year.
+The snakes start to breed in May and June, earlier in the south.
+Males approach females to initiate breeding, and may fight other males before breeding.
+About five weeks after mating, the female lays five to 27 eggs in hollow standing and fallen trees, compost and mulch heaps, sawdust piles, and decomposing logs.
 Incubation is about two months, and eggs hatch from July through September.
-Hatchlings are usually just over a foot long at birth, with the distinct gray and black pattern characteristic of juveniles.
+Hatchlings are usually just over a foot long at birth, with the distinct gray-and-black pattern characteristic of juveniles.